Why should you trust a compliance AI? The Glass Box principle

 What is a "black box" AI and why is it a risk for compliance?

 A black box produces an answer without showing how it reached it.
-In compliance that's risky because language models can confidently state incorrect rules or invent figures ("hallucinate"), and you have no way to catch it.
+In compliance that's risky because language models can confidently state incorrect rules or invent figures ("hallucinate"), and there's no built-in way to audit it.
 A Glass Box approach exposes the sources and reasoning so errors are visible.

 How does GuardianStack stop the AI from making things up?

-It separates roles: a deterministic engine owns every verdict, number, and citation and checks them against encoded rules, while the language model only rephrases what that engine has established.
-The model can't change a figure or a source, so answers stay grounded.
+It separates roles: a deterministic engine is built to own the verdicts, numbers, and citations and check them against encoded rules, while the language model rephrases what that engine has established.
+It's designed so the model doesn't originate a figure or a source, which keeps answers grounded — and where a call is genuinely contested, the system flags it for review instead of guessing.

 See where your store actually stands